 - men and people who do not identify as a woman aged 45 years and over

 - young people aged under 25

 - people previously or currently employed under the Working for Victoria initiative.

-If you meet all the eligibility criteria and supply the necessary information, you will receive funding, subject to availability of funds and conditions.
+If you apply by 3pm, Thursday 11 August 2022, meet all the eligibility criteria and supply the necessary information, you will receive funding, subject to availability and conditions.

 If you are an employer or other partner able to create larger numbers of jobs for priority groups, please visit Jobs Victoria Fund – Innovation Projects.

 The Victorian Government has made some changes to the Jobs Victoria Fund so that more businesses and employees are eligible.
 The updated Jobs Victoria Fund Guidelines are available below.

 Is my business eligible to apply to the Jobs Victoria Fund?

 If you are interested in applying to the Jobs Victoria Fund, and want to find out if you are likely to be eligible, the questionnaire will help.
 You can also check the Eligibility Checklist PDF, 95.9 KB.